 The NPPF dictates that planning policies should promote competitive town centre environments recognising them as the heart of their communities as well as defining a network and hierarchy of centres.
+It also requires planning policies and decision to promote the effective use of land it meeting the needs for homes and other uses.
 Town Centres offer distinct benefits in sustainability in terms of giving as many people access to facilities, jobs, shops, schools, community and leisure facilities within easy reach, thus reducing the need to travel by creating opportunities for trip sharing.